KwongKaLok/comp3021_PA3/specifications.md

 * <u>**You can only use semaphore, lock, wait, notify and notifyAll to synchronize the threads.
 You must ensure that all the threads have equal access to the shared data structures.** </u>

 * <u>**You should add a new functionality to read from a large file and process each query concurrently.
 Fully implement the functional interfaces of the class `QueryAction` in order to add the necessary functionalities for reading a file that contains a series of queries to perform on the currently imported papers efficiently.
 The class `Query` is used to represent a query which can be an add, update or remove operation.
 It can be in any of the three form below:**</u>
-* 1. ADD,object, value
+  1. ADD,object, value
   2. UPDATE, object, condition, value
   3. REMOEVE, object, condition
  <u>**An `action` in a query indicates the operation to be perfomred.
 An `object` refers to the kind of object, either a paper or an elment of it, that is target of the query.
 And, `value` includes the value of the object that must be added or deleted.
-Condition refers to the condition of the object to be updated.**</u>

-<u>**Utilize the method `userInterfaceConcurrentQueryProcess` to receive the absolute path of the file containing the queries.
+Condition refers to the condition of the object to be updated.
+Utilize the method `userInterfaceConcurrentQueryProcess` to receive the absolute path of the file containing the queries.
 Implement the function `processConcurrentQuery` to process a query.
 Note that you can use as many threads as you want for this task.
 However, your must ensure that your implementation satisfies the highest efficiency in processing all the queries within a file with thousands of queries.
 You can only use semaphore, lock, wait, notify and notifyAll to synchronize the threads.
 You must ensure that all the threads have equal access to the `results` arraylist.** </u>

 Lastly, it should be noting that your code will be tested by running our testcases rather than testing via the console manually.